 At the bottom of the user's screen (A), the scenario was presented.
 Only a small fraction of the map (B) surrounding the current position was shown (seen from above).
-The user moved around on the campus by using the arrow keys on a keyboard.
+The user "walked" in the campus by using the arrow keys on a keyboard.
 When the user changed direction, the whole map rotated, so that the user always was facing "up", which made it hard for the subjects to talk about "up", "down", "north" or "south".
-Instead, they had to use land-marks and relative directions.
+Instead, they had to use landmarks and relative directions.

 The operator's map (C) was identical to the user's, except for some street names that were missing on the user's map.
 The operator could easily look up where the departments were located (D).
 The user's position was not shown on the operator's map, so the operator had to rely on the user's descriptions of the environment.
-On each screen, there was a legend explaining the landmarks, such as trees, parking places and brick buildings (E).
+On each screen, there was a legend explaining the landmarks (E).

 Both the user and the operator were wearing headsets and a push-to-talk mechanism was used.
 The operator's speech was processed through a vocoder and played back directly to the user.
 The processed speech was fairly easy to understand, according to post-interviews.
-However, a lot of prosody was distorted, and the users could not tell whether they listened to a male or female voice.
+However, a lot of prosody was distorted, and the users could not tell whether it was a male or female voice.

 The user's speech was recognised by a speech recogniser and the recognised string was displayed on the operator's screen (F).
 An off-the-shelf speech recogniser was used with built-in acoustic models of Swedish.
-A bigram language model was used, trained on a small corpus of invented dialogues and transcriptions from pilot studies.
+A tri-gram language model was used, trained on a small corpus of invented dialogues and transcriptions from pilot studies.
 The vocabulary was of about 350 words.
-As Fraser & Gilbert (1991) points out, using speech recognition in a Wizard-of-Oz setting might be tough for the operator, since the recognition result may be hard to present and interpret.
-In this experiment, the words were coloured in greyscale according to each word's confidence score, in order to make them more easily readable, allowing the operator to get an immediate and overall understanding of the confidence scores of the words.
+As Fraser and Gilbert (1991) points out, using speech recognition in a Wizard-of-Oz setting might be tough for the operator, since the recognition result may be hard to present and interpret.
+In this experiment, the words were coloured in greyscale according to each word's confidence score, so that they should be more easily readable, allowing the operator to get an immediate and overall understanding of the confidence scores of the words.
 Words that were coloured in darker tones had higher confidence scores, while lighter tones reflected lower confidence scores.
 Since the operator could not hear the user, an indicator on the screen showed whether the user was speaking or not, in order to facilitate turn taking.